Sachin124/employeeDetails/README.md

 # Employee Details Application
-In this application there are some customer details.
-Admin or application user can Add-New , Edit, Delete and View customer as well as User can also view particular customer details.
+In this application there are some Employee details.
+Admin or application user can Add-New ,  Delete and View Employee as well as User can also view particular Employee details.
 # How to Run this Project

 ~ Open This Project in Visual Studio Code.